23 Significant Tech Layoff Statistics for 2023

-The year 2022 ended with much uncertainty in the tech industry's future.
-2023 will be no different after major layoffs at 1056 IT companies, which fired around 164,511 employees.
+The year 2022 ended with much uncertainty in the tech industry’s future.
+Unfortunately, 2023 was hit full swing with devastating layoffs in 1056 IT companies that fired 164,511 employees.

 In this article, we'll delve into the status of several tech companies in the US and worldwide.
 We'll also look at the various reasons the layoff has been continuing.
 Read to learn more.